 According to Occupation Safety and Health Administration (OSHA) regulations, Centers for Disease Control and Prevention (CDC) guidelines, and Academic Health Center (AHC) policy, all students (including international students) enrolled in AHC colleges must meet immunization requirements as a condition of enrollment.
-Student in the AHC must provide proof of the following immunizations and testing:
+Due to contracts with fieldwork sites, OT students must begin the curriculum in compliance and remain in full compliance throughout the entire program.
+Each semester student services staff will verify that students remain in full compliance throughout the entire term.
+Student services will notify students who are about to fall out of compliance.
+Students in the AHC must provide proof of the following immunizations and testing:

+- Measles, Mumps, Rubella (MMR)

+- Tetanus, Diphtheria, Pertussis (Tdap/Td)

+- Varicella

-- Measles, Mumps, Rubella (MMR) - Tetanus, Diphtheria, Pertussis (Tdap/Td) - Varicella - Hepatitis B - Tuberculin Skin Test (TST) Annual compliance without gaps is required - OR Annual (T-spot/QuantiFeron Gold) if you received BCG in the past - OR chest x-ray if positive TST and negative IGRA - Annual influenza vaccination (you will be required to submit documentation of this directly to CAHP to verify compliance)
+- Hepatitis B - Tuberculin Skin Test (TST) Annual compliance without gaps is required - OR Annual (T-spot/QuantiFeron Gold) if you received BCG in the past - OR chest x-ray if positive TST and negative IGRA - Annual influenza vaccination (you will be required to submit documentation of this directly to CAHP to verify compliance)

 Newly admitted students should have their healthcare provider complete the AHC Immunization form and submit the form to Boynton Health Center.
-The form can be obtained at the link below.
-Please make sure to keep a copy for your records.
+The form can be obtained here.
+Students are responsible for keeping a copy for their records and to present to fieldwork sites on request.